dozjs/doz/documentation/index.md

     </body>
 </html>
 ```

+**Super Important**: Keep in mind to add a prefix like this: 'dwc-' to the name of the component you are going to define, this to prevent Doz from processing possible web components that
+have the same name as the doz components.

 The "data-id" attribute allows us to access a Web Component from other components
 using the method (in this case) `this.getWebComponentById ('my-cmp2')`.